Best practices for building an effective security awareness program

 Security awareness training works hand in hand with technical controls.
 In addition to solutions that help mitigate attacks and human error — such as data classification, email security, endpoint detection and response (EDR), data loss prevention (DLP), privileged access management (PAM), and user and entity behavior analytics (UEBA) — security awareness training platforms can help educate employees and assess their security readiness with both ready-to-use and customized interactive software modules.

 Implementing effective gamification can motivate your employees not just to participate in training, but to take it seriously so that they have a chance of winning.
-What you reward them with depends on your corporate culture; it could be individual or team recognition, points, physical prizes, or even cash.
+What you reward them with depends on your corporate culture; it could be points, physical prizes, or even cash.

 8. Prioritize collaboration over punishment

 Human error is inevitable, regardless of how strong your program is.
-So take a “more carrot, less stick” approach that encourages employees to share information and makes them feel like collaborators.
+So, take a “more carrot, less stick” approach that encourages employees to share information and fosters a feeling of collaboration.

-Security incidents should be treated as learning opportunities rather than cause for punishment.
-If users worry they’ll be blamed, reprimanded, or even fired for security-related mistakes, they’ll be far less likely to report them.
+Security incidents should be treated as learning opportunities rather than cause for negative consequences.
+If users worry they will be blamed, reprimanded, or even fired for security-related mistakes, they’ll be far less likely to report them.

 Humans are the target and the solution